gruns/ImmortalDB/README.md

 #### Data Stores

 The data stores that ImmortalDB stores data in can also be configured.
-For example, to only store data reliably in cookies and LocalStorage:
+For example, this is how to only store data reliably in cookies and LocalStorage:

 ```javascript
 import { ImmortalStorage, CookieStore, LocalStorageStore } from 'immortal-db'